shaman-apprentice/old-donkey/Seriuos Bad source code Again Blog/blog.md

 ## Final thoughts

+Software Development is complex.
+It is not pure math with a clear correct answer.
+There are a lot of building bricks you can invest into and it will never be clear what will be the exact outcome of which investment.
+So you will always have to make best effort trade offs.

-Of course code quality is important as it helps to ship new features regularly.
-But overall I believe the limiting resource of a developer is time.
-We haven't enough time to optimize everything.
-E.g. instead of improving code quality implementing some kind of user evaluation to better guess which features are needed next, might be a better investment of our time.
-If we improve code quality reducing average feature cycle time from two to one weeks, we have increased future productivity about 50%.
-If we help to make every second instead of every fourth feature hit, we have increased productivity about 50% as well.
+Code quality is an important building brick as it helps to ship new features regularly.
+But overall **I believe the limiting resource of a developer is time.
+We haven't enough time to invest into everything.**

+  E.g. we could improve code quality reducing average feature cycle time from two to one weeks.
+That would increase future productivity about 50%.

+  We could also introduce some user data evaluation.
+If the insights of those enables us to make every second instead of every fourth feature hit, we have increased productivity about 50% as well.
 In addition that also helps the code quality, as we have to maintain less features.

-**Meaning the existing bad source code might have been a reasonable trade off of a smart team.
-Regardless it is up to us to find benefitting trade offs now, whether or not the previous trade offs were smart.**
+So the existing bad source code might have been a reasonable trade off of a smart team.
+Regardless it is up to us to find benefitting trade offs now, whether or not the previous trade offs were smart.